'Shogun' and 'Hacks' win top series Emmy Awards and 'The Bear' and 'Baby Reindeer' take 4 apiece

 Elizabeth Debicki took best supporting actress in a drama for playing Princess Diana at the end of her life in the sixth and final season of “The Crown.”

-“Playing this part, based on this unparalleled, incredible human being, has been my great privilege," Debicki said.
+“Playing this part, based on this unparalleled, incredible human being, has been my great privilege," Debicki said in her acceptance.
 "It’s been a gift.”

-Billy Crudup won best actor in a drama for “The Morning Show.”

-Streep wasn't the only Oscar winner trumped by a lesser-known name.
-Robert Downey Jr., the reigning best supporting actor winner for “Oppenheimer,” was considered the favorite to win best supporting actor in a limited series for “The Sympathizer,” but that award went to Lamorne Morris for “Fargo.”

 Several awards were presented by themed teams from TV history, including sitcom dads George Lopez, Damon Wayans and Jesse Tyler Ferguson and TV moms Meredith Baxter, Connie Britton, and Susan Kelechi Watson.